Ravi: Wait, what?

 - In Quantum of Solace, the fair-skinned Ukrainian actress Olga Kurylenko has much darker skin as her Bolivian character, Camille.

 - Gemma Arterton, a fair-skinned Englishwoman, looks considerably tanner while playing the Persian princess Tamina in Prince of Persia: The Sands of Time.
-Curiously enough, some Persians are as fair skinned as many Northern Europeans, but a fair Gemma Arterton would not be convincingly Persian to Western audiences — mostly due to the fact that her actual facial features are unambiguously northern European, as opposed to middle-eastern.
+Curiously enough, Gemma Artertons actual skin tone would be unremarkable in Iran itself but would not be convincingly Persian to Western audiences — in reality such phenotypes are very common in some parts of the region.

 - In A Mighty Heart, Angelina Jolie plays Mariane Pearl, a real-life journalist with a Dutch father and an African-White Cuban-Chinese mother.
 Jolie's skin is slightly darker and her hair is made curly to resemble Pearl more.
 The casting caused a minor outcry in spite of the fact that Pearl had personally approved the casting.